Kruskal–Wallis test: Exact probability tables

 A large amount of computing resources is required to compute exact probabilities for the Kruskal–Wallis test.
-Existing software only provides exact probabilities for sample sizes less than about 30 participants.
-These software programs rely on asymptotic approximation for larger sample sizes.
+Existing software only provides exact probabilities for sample sizes of less than about 30 participants.
+These software programs rely on the asymptotic approximation for larger sample sizes.
 Exact probability values for larger sample sizes are available.
 Spurrier (2003) published exact probability tables for samples as large as 45 participants.
 Meyer and Seaman (2006) produced exact probability distributions for samples as large as 105 participants.